cosinekitty/astronomy/source/csharp/README.md

 To iterate through consecutive alternating perigee and apogee events, call `Astronomy.SearchLunarApsis` once, then use the return value to call [`Astronomy.NextLunarApsis`](#Astronomy.NextLunarApsis).
-After that, keep feeding the previous return value from `Astronomy_NextLunarApsis` into another call of `Astronomy_NextLunarApsis` as many times as desired.
+After that, keep feeding the previous return value from `Astronomy.NextLunarApsis` into another call of `Astronomy.NextLunarApsis` as many times as desired.

 | Type | Parameter | Description |
 | --- | --- | --- |